ConSol-Monitoring/snclient/README.md

 	- [] rework usage()
 	- [] add feature comparison to readme
 	- [] add docs/
-	- [] add support for variables in ini file
 	- [] add support for includes in ini file
 	- [] add support for client certificates